 Market Garden

 The aim of the garden is to give local people access to veg that is grown well.
 In a way which benefits, rather than harms the environment.
 Our veg beds are part of a thriving ecosystem, home to many species of insects, birds, mammals and reptiles.
 Being part of such a healthy web of life is great for our vegetables, helps them to grow well and reduces pest problems.
 This allows us to work without artificial pesticides and fertilisers and instead look to nature for solutions.
 The life of our soil is a key part of the system and we nurture this through various methods including minimising soil disturbance, keeping ground covered and adding compost and compost teas.
-The beds were origionally created with compost made from the cattle’s winter bedding and is topped up each year with our own compost made on site.
+The beds were originally created with compost made from the cattle’s winter bedding and are topped up each year with our own compost made on site.

 We package our veg as minimally as possible and are working to reduce packaging as much as possible.
 We also encourage customers to return their packaging so we can reuse, recycle or compost it for them.